35% of American Catholics Say the Pope Influenced Their Views on Global Warming

 Interview dates: The first wave (905 adults age 18+) was conducted February 27 from March 10, 2015, prior to the June 18 release of Pope Francis’s encyclical on global warming.
 The second wave (among the same 905 adults) was conducted September 30 to October 19, 2015, after Pope Francis’s visit to the United States, which ended on September 27.
 The average margin of error for the total population is +/- 3 percentage points at the 95% confidence level.

-The research was funded by the 11th Hour Project, the Energy Foundation, the Grantham Foundation, the V.K.
+The research was funded by the 11th Hour Project, the U.S. Energy Foundation, the Grantham Foundation, the V.K.
 Rasmussen Foundation, the Sierra Club, and The Nature Conservancy.

 In addition to Drs.
 Maibach and Leiserowitz, the reserachers included Dr. Connie Roser-Renouf and Dr. Teresa Myers of George Mason University, and Dr. Seth Rosenthal and Geoff Feinberg of Yale University.